 - Dalhousie University IMG clerkship program Only open to newcomers to Canada (and residents of Nova Scotia).

 2. COME HERE AFTER COMPLETING A POST-GRADUATE TRAINING OR AFTER SOME EXPERIENCE AS A GP.
 As a specialist, you have a higher chance of practicing medicine here and you might be eligible to sit for three exams: The ROYAL COLLEGE OF PHYSICIANS & SURGEONS OF CANADA exams, PRACTICE READINESS ASSESSMENT (PRA) and the Medical Council of Canada’s Therapeutics Decision Making (TDM) exam.
 The TDM is only required for IMGs interested in family medicine.
 Please also take note that this route has more opportunities for doctors with family medicine training.
-In some countries, family medicine is not really a specialty, so if you have recency of practice and at least 24 months of post-graduate experience in general practice (with a psychiatry rotation included), you might be eligible for this assessment.
+In some countries, family medicine is not really a specialty, so if you have recency of practice and at least 24 – 36 months of post-graduate experience in general practice, you might be eligible for this assessment.
 You will need to contact the PRA program in your province to determine your eligibility.
 Saskatchewan, Manitoba and British Columbia currently accept experienced GPs.